 Americold also announced two expansion projects: a build-to-suit expansion in Russellville, Arkansas, for Conagra Brands (NYSE: CAG) and the expansion of an existing facility in Calgary, Ontario.
 The Conagra facility will provide approximately 13 million cubic feet, 42,000 pallet positions, at a total cost of $84 million.
 Construction will begin later this year with a completion date of year-end 2022.

 The Calgary facility was previously acquired when Americold purchased Nova Cold Logistics earlier this year.
 The expansion adds 2 million cubic feet and 7,000 pallet positions at a cost of $11 million.
 The project is expected to be completed by the end of 2021.

-Americold plans to use proceeds from an equity offering that was announced alongside its $1.74 billion acquisition of the world’s fourth-largest temperature-controlled facility operator, Agro Merchants Group, last month.
+Americold plans to use proceeds from an equity offering that was announced alongside its $1.74 billion acquisition of the world’s fourth-largest temperature-controlled facility operator, Agro Merchants Group, to fund the deals.
 The stock offering was recently upsized to include 31.9 million shares, plus a 15% overallotment.
 The debt component of all of these transactions will be funded by debt private placements, including a 750 million-euro (U.S. $877 million) private placement.

 Third-quarter results and outlook